dennishnf/personalwebsite/research/research.md

 [<a href="https://doi..">Journal reference available soon</a>]
 </li>
 <li>
-[under review] <u>D. Núñez</u>, F. Barrientos-Porras, R. H. Gilman, M. Vittet-Mondoñedo, P. Sheen, M. Zimic.
+K. Jensen, S. Noazin, L. Bitterfeld, [and others, including <u>D. Núñez</u>].
 ‘Autism Detection in Children by Combined Use of Gaze Preference and the M-CHAT-R in a Resource-Scarce Setting’.
 (2021) <br/>
 [<a href="https://doi.org/10.1007/s10803-021-04878-0">PDF</a>]
 [<a href="https://doi.org/10.1007/s10803-021-04878-0">Journal of Autism and Developmental Disorders</a>]
 </li>